copernicus-mogley/zkav.club/opportunities/README.md

 Mostly async (work on your own schedule, with deadlines and occasional check-ins).

 These are coordinating roles that work across the club (not one-off gigs).
-You’re the glue between “we recorded it” and “it’s ready for the long run.”
+You’re the glue between "we recorded it" and "it’s ready for the long run."

 ### The Archivist